swamp-lang/website/content/specification/_index.md

 catnipped please review this
 {% end %}

-Use keyword is to make it easier to write types that are in other modules, by importing them in to the local module namespace.
-It works both for local modules ( `mod`) and external crates from the registry.
+`use` is very similar to `mod`, but with the key difference is that use takes external modules and bring them into the namespace.

 ```swamp
 use std